| Offshore business

 to increase personal privacy to

-taxes to protect a percentage of your profits from capital taxes to protect
+to protect a percentage of your profits from capital taxes

 offshore is like taking a vacation.
 Years ago only the very affluent did.
 At the